 Providing appropriate instruction and support to all students, including those with significant needs, is true access to education.

-To ensure that students with disabilities receive that instruction and support, the CDS-DOE ACCESS program works to expose them to grade-level academic curricula in inclusive environments.
+To ensure that students with disabilities receive that instruction and support, the CDS-DOE ACCESS project works to expose students to grade-level academic curricula.
 ACCESS also develops resources and provides professional development so educators can meet the instructional needs of all students, including those with the most significant intellectual disabilities.
-Because individualized education programss are key to promoting access, educators through ACCESS’s WRITES program learn to create IEPs that identify supports and instruction strategies that help students learn core academic content.
-And because the ability to communicate enables students to meaningfully access their environment, ACCESS’s team-based SPEACS program gives young learners with communication challenges supports to move from pre-symbolic and emergent communication to symbolic communication.
+To that end, the ACCESS project’s Universal Design for Learning (UDL) initiative enables educators to consider the variability of all students.
+And because the ability to communicate allows students to meaningfully participate in their environment, ACCESS’s team-based SPEACS program provides students with communication challenges the supports they need to move from pre-symbolic and emergent communication to symbolic communication.

 Students with disabilities prosper more in schools that feature positive climates and proactive programs that support all students.
 In those schools, there’s less bullying, an enhanced sense of belonging among students and improved academic performance.